State gives Aspen officials until Dec. 29 to answer dam questions

 November 15, 2017

-The City of Aspen now has until Dec.
+The city of Aspen now has until Dec.
 29 to provide a "substantive" response to central questions raised by state officials in water court regarding the city's efforts to develop dams and reservoirs on upper Maroon and Castle creeks.

-The questions raised by the state include whether the city can get a permit for the dams, if it can build the dams in reasonable time, if it has a specific plan to build them, and if it needs the water the reservoirs would hold.
+The questions raised by the state include whether the city can get a permit for the dams, if it can build the dams in reasonable time, if it has a specific plan to build them and if it needs the water the reservoirs would hold.

 After a status conference Thursday in water court in Glenwood Springs regarding two due diligence applications the city filed in December for the two potential dam-and-reservoir projects, a water court referee said, for the second time since August, that the city must provide a substantive response to key issues raised by the state.

-Susan Ryan, the referee in Division 5 water court, said the city must do so whether or not it is able to reach settlement agreements with the 10 opposing parties in the two cases.
+Susan Ryan, the referee in Division 5 water court, said the city must do so whether it is able to reach settlement agreements with the 10 opposing parties in the two cases.

-"It is going to require a written response to that summary of consultation regardless of whether or not settlement is reached with all the opposers in the case," Ryan during the status conference.
+"It is going to require a written response to that summary of consultation regardless of whether or not settlement is reached with all the opposers in the case," Ryan said during the status conference.
 "And so I just wanted to clarify that that is what I typically require in every water case and that is what I will require here."

-A "summary of consultation" in water court can be a routine review of a water rights application by two state officials, the division engineer, who administers water rights, and the water court referee, who functions as an administrative judge and seeks to resolve cases, if possible, before they are sent to a water court judge.
+A "summary of consultation" in water court can be a routine review of a water rights application by two state officials; the division engineer, who administers water rights; and the water court referee, who functions as an administrative judge and seeks to resolve cases, if possible, before they are sent to a water court judge.

 Recommended Stories For You

-But the twin summaries of consultation released on Jan.
+But the twin summaries of consultation released Jan.
 23 concerning the city's diligence applications for the Castle and Maroon creek reservoirs raised threshold questions.

 They said the city "must demonstrate that it will secure permits and land-use approvals that are necessary to apply the subject water rights to beneficial use" and the city must show it "will complete the appropriations within a reasonable time."